gahjelle/advent_of_code/2018/04_repose_record/aoc04.md

 in the order you found them.
 You'll need to organize them before they can be analyzed.

-What is the ID of the guard you chose multiplied by the minute you chose?
+**What is the ID of the guard you chose multiplied by the minute you chose?**
 (In the above example, the answer would be 10 * 24 = 240.)

+## Part Two {-}

+**Strategy 2:** Of all guards, which guard is most frequently asleep on the same minute?

+In the example above, Guard #99 spent minute 45 asleep more than any other guard or minute - three times in total.
+(In all other cases, any guard spent any minute asleep at most twice.)

+**What is the ID of the guard you chose multiplied by the minute you chose?**
+(In the above example, the answer would be 99 * 45 = 4455.)